 Before coming to Arizona Science Center, Humphrey held leadership positions at The Houston Symphony, University of Texas at Austin, University of Houston, and The Phoenix Symphony.
 Humphrey served as the Chair of the Selection and Annual Review Committee (2005-2011) for what was at the time the National Science Foundation’s largest informal science initiative, called Nanoscale Informal Science Education Network (NISE-Net).

 Humphrey has an MBA from Northeastern University, with dual specializations in Marketing and Entrepreneurship/Innovation.
 She has attended advanced management courses at Stanford University Graduate School of Business and Yale University School of Management.
 She also has received an honorary Doctor of Science and Technology degree from the University of Advancing Technology.
-She is pursuing her a doctorate in Business Administration at Grand Canyon University, with an expected graduation date of December 2019.
+She is pursuing her a Doctorate in Business Administration at Grand Canyon University.